mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 >
 > Important
 >
-> This configuration method is not available for QR Code or Subscriptions integrations.
+> This configuration method is not available for ----[mla, mlb, mlu, mlc]----QR Code or------------ Subscriptions integrations.
 To set up notifications for either of these integrations, use the [Configuration during payment creation](/developers/en/docs/your-integrations/notifications/webhooks#bookmark_configuration_during_payment_creation) method.

 ### 1. Specify URLs and configure events